mogmehdi0-bit/community-contributions/README.md

 * **Copy & Paste:** Copy the code above and save it as `README.md` in your repository.
 * **Fill in the Blanks:** Replace all the bracketed placeholders `[ ... ]` with your specific information.
-* **Update Regularly:** Keep this file updated as you make more contributions to ensure it's a current and accurate reflection of your work and etc
+* **Update Regularly:** Keep this file updated as you make more contributions to ensure it's a current and accurate reflection of your work.
 *